a-shine/oolong/frontend/README.md

 ```

 Testing the PWA functionality e.g. caching, background sync doesn't seem to work very well in the deb mode so best to use build and run using an http server

+When developing make sure to clear the browser indexedDB, lastSynced storage value and service worker when making changes as they affect the syncing functionality